Uncomment to install climdata in Google Colab or other environments

 Copied!

-# Plot spatial map for a specific day
+# Plot a spatial map for a single day

-# Plot spatial map for a specific day
+# Plot a spatial map for a single day

 Export extracted data to NetCDF or CSV format.